Arkansas judge rules against lawsuit challenging 11 p.m. curfew for bars and restaurants

-FAYETTEVILLE, Ark. — An Arkansas judge has ruled against a lawsuit presented by a group of bar and restaurant owners in Northwest Arkansas challenging the state's 11 p.m.
-Covid-19 curfew for businesses that serve alcohol.
+FAYETTEVILLE, Ark. — Pulaski County Circuit Judge Wendell Griffen ruled Tuesday (Jan.
+26) against a lawsuit presented by a group of bar and restaurant owners in Northwest Arkansas challenging the state's 11 p.m. curfew for businesses that serve alcohol.
+The measure was put in place by health authorities to combat the spread of Covid-19.

 Over a dozen establishments in Northwest Arkansas say they can't continue to make ends meet with the 11 p.m. curfew that's been imposed because of the coronavirus pandemic.